ljishen/nofscache/README.md

-# directio-dev
+# nofscache
-Direct all I/O to a device
+Filesystem cache free for a device